hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 So you decided to start unit testing the code in your project.
 You might be working alone or in a small team.
-It's possible that you feel uncertain about  how to approach it and where to start.
-If you can relate to the feeling, then this article is for you!
+If you feel uncertain about where to start, this article is for you!

-In this article, I cover real questions that arise when you are beginning your testing journey.
+I cover real questions that arise when you are beginning your testing journey.
 You'll get pragmatic advice on how to get going and iterate forward more confidently, at your own pace.

 -----